 A long time ago, for example, I had a Lada Samara.
 Its engine always went out at a certain traffic light on my way to work when the traffic light was green.
 The engine only started again as soon as the traffic light showed red again.
 So, it was bad luck when I had to stop at this traffic light of all places.
 There were always few funny horn companies from the following motorists.
 My car workshop told me I’m crazy when I described the issue.
 But when I let the workshop foreman come along for a demonstration, they stopped laughing. (source, translated to English)

 Oh, and I have one more like that, my personal favourite.
 A friend’s brother whose VW Touran diesel car did not start anymore.
-None of several workshops could figure out out, so he asked my friend to just sell it as broken.
+None of several workshops could figure it out, so he asked my friend to just sell it as broken.
 My friend takes it to his place but does not want to give up on it so easily.
 But can’t figure it out either.
 So he just leans on the car and prays for it.
 From right then and there, it started reliably again.
 They still sold it shortly afterwards, because, who knows how long that treatment lasts.

 Even battle tanks, the most indestructible of all vehicles, are easily taken out of action nowadays by pulling on a cable or other electrical component.
 When I was in the military, I found a damage report in our tank unit of Leopard 2A5 main battle tanks.
 Somebody had stepped on something wrong upon leaving the tank through the turret hatch, and that broke one of the tank’s electronics boards.
 Repair costs were roughly 10,000 EUR in today’s money (I don’t remember exactly).